Navigate / search

 But — spoiler alert — we got her done.
 I went ahead and pushed anyway, and the slippery bundle covered in slimy bodily fluids was resting on my chest less than fifteen minutes later.

-I mean, the kid had spent longer than a trip around the sun with her head jammed the wrong way between my pelvic bones.
+I mean, the kid had spent longer than a spin of the globe with her head jammed the wrong way between my pelvic bones.
 The least I could do was get her out of there when the time came lickety-split.

 Justin teared up when he first saw our daughter and the doctor worked on ridding my body of the placenta and other superfluous goop while I, distracted, held our baby tight to my skin and repeatedly requested to see her face.